Guide to Mastering Outdoor Survival Skills

 Once you’ve got this down pat indoors (bonus points if you do it while sipping hot cocoa), take it outside!
 Find familiar landmarks—maybe a tree that looks like it has seen better days or a rock formation that resembles an ancient dinosaur—and use them as reference points while practicing taking bearings on actual trails.
 This will help solidify those skills so they become second nature.

-Interestingly enough, practicing these skills before venturing into unknown areas not only boosts confidence but also enhances your overall experience in nature.
+Practicing these skills before venturing into unknown areas not only boosts confidence but also enhances your overall experience in nature.
 Instead of wandering aimlessly while staring at Google Maps (which may lead you down an unexpected path—or worse—a dead end), you’ll feel empowered knowing exactly how to navigate using natural signs and tools available to us since forever!

 And speaking of navigating without tech—don’t forget about learning how to read maps too!
 A physical map can be incredibly useful when you’re far from civilization because they don’t run out of battery life or require Wi-Fi connections.
 Learning how to interpret symbols and scales on maps can open up new worlds for exploration—not to mention give off serious adventurer vibes!